mshin/fuse-example-projects/osgi-service/osgi-service-root/README.txt

-The purpose of this example project is to show how to use OSGi services in Karaf using both blueprint and programmatically.
-It is assumed that bundles will always be created using the Maven and the maven-bundle-plugin.
+The purpose of this example project is to show how to use OSGi services in Karaf using blueprint, spring, and programmatically.
+It is assumed that bundles will always be created using Maven and the maven-bundle-plugin.

 osgi-service-blueprint
 Expose an OSGi service to be used by other bundles using blueprint.

-osgi-service-llapi
+osgi-service-activator
 Expose an OSGi service to be used by other bundles using the low level Java API.